wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

-This is a topic that's been floating through my mind lately, and I wanted to form some structure around my world view of it as I begin to think about my next job (I'll be job hunting in a month or so).
-I had life quite good at Nest, and I still love what they're doing, but for my next career move I'm willing to trade some of the luxuries the job provided to help right what I perceive as a wrong in our society.
+This is a topic that's been floating through my mind lately, and I wanted to form some structure around my world view of it as I begin to think about my next career (I'll be job hunting in a month or so).

-I'm also writing this to request from you recommendations for relevant readings or tech job openings.
-I'm in no way an expert on any of this, my thoughts are just from the limited I've read and conversations with others, and what's formed in my own head.
-I'd love to hear the thoughts of others that are better informed.
+I'm also writing this to request from you, dear reader, recommendations for relevant readings or tech job openings.
+My thoughts are just from the limited I've read, conversations with others, and what's formed in my own head.
+I'd love to hear solutions from others that are better informed.

 ##Income Inequality